 - Students are not permitted to tamper with or delete any history of websites visited on their Student Devices.
-SPSCC reserves the right to perform periodic checks and/or reviews of Internet site visits. - Students are not permitted to remove the Student Device from the stphilips1600.org domain. - Technology, including but not limited to the Student Device itself and any ancillary tools such as earbuds, are not to be shared among students. - Students should not personalize their devices in any way.
-This includes backgrounds, name icons, decals, screensavers, and downloading any software, application, or shortcuts that have not been explicitly allowed by the teacher. - Students are NOT to update Chrome OS without permission. - Access to the Chrome Web Store is prohibited.
+SPSCC reserves the right to perform periodic checks and/or reviews of Internet site visits. - Students are not permitted to remove the Student Device from the "stphilips1600.org" domain. - Technology, including but not limited to the Student Device itself and any ancillary tools such as earbuds, are not to be shared among students. - Students should not personalize their devices in any way.
+This includes backgrounds, name have not been explicitly allowed by the teacher. - Students are NOT to update Chrome OS without permission. - Access to the Chrome Web Store is prohibited.
 Apps, therefore, cannot be added without permission. - Students are required to follow all copyright laws around all media including text, images, programs, music, and video.
 Downloading, sharing, and posting online illegally obtained media is against the SPSCC policy.
-Refer to the Library section for specific details regarding copyright laws and fair usage. - The use of the Student Devices will not breach the Technology and Acceptable Use Policy.